Causes of the Holodomor: Debate on the harvest

-Deliberately engineered or continuation of civil war
+Soviet state policies that contributed to the Holodomor

 Dekulakization

 During the 1930s, the Soviet Union was led by Joseph Stalin, who sought to reshape Soviet society from New Economic Policy toward stricter economic planning.
 As the leader of the Soviet Union, he constructed a state whose policies have been blamed for millions of deaths.
 A campaign of political repression, including arrests, deportations, and executions of people proclaimed traitors engaged in sabotaging collectivism, often targeted for belonging to specific demographic groups rather than as individuals, occurred from 1929 to 1932.
 The bourgeois were labelled kulaks and were class enemies.
 More than 1.8 million peasants were deported in 1930–1931.
 This policy was accomplished simultaneously with collectivization in the Soviet Union and effectively brought all agriculture in the Soviet Union under state control.
 The stated purpose of the campaign was to fight the counter-revolution and build socialism in the countryside.